-Each of the three stages of (Un)Made exists as inquiry and as “artifact”.
-Each involves procedures that produce open-ended outcomes to be shared as performance with an audience.
-Along the way different entry points are offered to audience and makers/performers, and each phase becomes infused with memories, methods, and materials developed in the previous iteration.
+Each of the three stages of (Un)Made unfolded as both inquiry and as “artifact”.
+Each has involved procedures producing open-ended outcomes shared as performance with an audience.
+Along the way different entry points were offered to audience and makers/performers, with each phase infused with memories, methods, and materials developed in the previous iteration.

-Please join us in supporting this project by making a donation to Performance Works NW!
+Please join us in supporting further development of this project by making a donation to Performance Works NW!